ferdef/RectTiler/README.md

 Small Tool to tile windows to 2/3 of the size of the screen

 Current shortcuts:
 * Ctrl + Shift + Left : Tile to Left side of current display.
-Repeating this combination will cycle among 2/3, 1/2 and 1/3 of the screen
 * Ctrl + Shift + Right : Tile to Right side of current display.
-Repeating this combination will cycle among 2/3, 1/2 and 1/3 of the screen
 * Ctrl + Shift + Alt + Left : Tile to Top Left side of current display
 * Ctrl + Shift + Alt + Right : Tile to Top Right side of current display
 * Shift + Alt + Left : Tile to Bottom Left side of current display
 * Shift + Alt + Right : Tile to Bottom Right side of current display

+Repeating this combination will cycle among 2/3, 1/2 and 1/3 of the screen

 ## Changelog: